If you’re running a business and use computers as part of your operations, you’re going to want to invest in a few good quality USB flash drives.

 Avoid SanDisk!

-This is a disgusting way to squeeze customers.
-It’s the same old ring fencing consumer prohibitive behaviour typical of certain corporations.
-My 120GB is currently useless and there’s no way of resetting the filing system.
+If I’m correct, this is a fucking disgusting way to squeeze customers.
+It’s the same old ring fencing prohibitive behaviour typical of certain corporations.
+My 120GB Sandisk drive is currently useless and there’s no way of resetting the filing system.
+I can read data but not write.

 Recover Accidentally Deleted Data